Diegocortes15/appium-automation-framework-imdb/README.md

 ### Install the IMDb App

 1. Open the Google Play Store app on your Android device.
-2. In the search bar, type `iMDB` and press enter.
+2. In the search bar, type `IMDb` and press enter.
 3. Look for the iMDB app in the search results.
 4. Tap on the iMDB app to open its details page.
 5. On the iMDB app details page, tap the `Install` button.